 What a compulsive novel!!!

-After picking up Ben’s books from school, Rachel leafs through them, and in one of them Ben has written about their usual walks in the forest, and Rachel is sure that the person who took Ben is from school.
+After picking up Ben’s books from school, Rachel leafs through them, and in one of them Ben has written about their usual walks in the forest, and Rachel is sure that the person who took Ben belongs to his school.
 So she takes the book to the police.
 We learn from Jim’s conversation with his psychiatrist that they found some CCTV footage of Lucas, the teacher’s assistant, in the forest that Sunday.
 So his alibi doesn’t match, so I imagine the man will be questioned next.

 I wonder if we will know what happened to Ben and who took him.
 Was it the teacher’s assistant, a stranger, or someone in the family?
 And what happened that Jim ended up with these mental problems?